jasjahan/CSC780-FinalProject-CherryPick/readme.md

 - Version Control System: Github
 - Architecture Pattern : MVC
 - Framework: CoreData
+- Property List: Privacy - Location When In Use Usage Description

 ## Functional Features (Must have)
 - Users shall be able to LogIn, Register & Logout for the mobile application.